-Each state can make its own choice about whether to license (or certify) polygraph examiners.
-Some states have no rules whatsoever, while other states are very strict about internships, procedures, complaints, etc.
+Each state makes its own choice about whether to license (or certify) polygraph examiners.
+Some states have no rules whatsoever, while other states are strict about internships, procedures, etc.

 Texas used to be strict.
-But it did away with its licensing via law changes in 2021.
+But it did away with its licensing requirement in 2021.

 I’m currently licensed in Louisiana, North Dakota, and Tennessee.
-As such I also have direct polygraph capabilities in 3 home states, reciprocal in 4 other states, and can conduct polygraphs in all 24 other states not requiring a license.
+As such I have direct polygraph capabilities in those home states, reciprocal in 4 other states, and can conduct polygraphs in all 24 other states not requiring a license.

 If your polygraph issue is related to sexually-based topics, it is also great to have someone who is trained specifically in sexually-related polygraph work.
 In Texas, this would be by attending the Joint Polygraph Committee on Offender Testing's initial training and continuing education.
 I also hold that credential.